kimmoahola/dotfiles/README.md

 :warning: Don't just run these files without first reviewing the code and removing stuff you don't need/want.
 Running the installation script may break your system.
 Use at your own risk!

-The instalation is designed to be idempotent, meaning it can be run again.
+The installation is designed to be idempotent, meaning it can be run again.

 First **install all OS updates**.